PrincetonML/SemanticVector/README.md

     The constructed dictionary will be saved in mat format in dictionary_result.
 The mat file contains the following variables:

-    ** Dictionary: each column is an atom.
+    * Dictionary: each column is an atom.

-    ** words: cell array, the vocabulary.
+    * words: cell array, the vocabulary.

-    ** WordVector: each column is a word vector; the i0th column is the vector for words{i}.
+    * WordVector: each column is a word vector; the i0th column is the vector for words{i}.

-    ** representation: the representation of the word vectors, that is, WordVector is approximately Dictionary * representation.
+    * representation: the representation of the word vectors, that is, WordVector is approximately Dictionary times representation.

-    ** corr_words: cell matrix. corr_words{:, i} are the 100 nearest words to the i-th atom.
+    * corr_words: cell matrix. corr_words{:, i} are the 100 nearest words to the i-th atom.

-    ** corr: cell matrix. corr{j,i} is the corresonding inner product between j-th nearest word and the i-th atom.
+    * corr: cell matrix. corr{j,i} is the corresonding inner product between j-th nearest word and the i-th atom.